dlt-hub/dlt/docs/website/docs/getting-started/try-in-colab.md

   look at [verified sources](../dlt-ecosystem/verified-sources) and [walkthroughs](../walkthroughs).
-- Check out the comprehensive [build a pipeline](build-a-data-pipeline.md) doc to better understand what you can do with dlt.
+- Check out the comprehensive [build a pipeline](build-a-data-pipeline.md) doc to better understand what you can do with `dlt`.
-- Check out the [build a data warehouse](build-a-data-platform/building-data-warehouse.md) and [build a data lakehouse](build-a-data-platform/build-structured-data-lakehouse.md) section to see how to build a data warehouse or lake with dlt.
+- Check out the [build a data warehouse](build-a-data-platform/building-data-warehouse.md) and [build a data lakehouse](build-a-data-platform/build-structured-data-lakehouse.md) section to see how to build a data warehouse or lake with `dlt`.
 - Check out the [verified sources repository](https://github.com/dlt-hub/verified-sources) - you can use them for data ingestion, or as reference examples for what you want to build.